Key Takeaways

 Frequently Asked Questions About GMWBs

-These are both optional income riders with different features.
+These are both optional living benefit riders with different features.
 A GMWB protects your annuity’s highest value if the market drops, and it allows you to withdraw a certain amount of funds each year.
 A GMIB rider — when annuitized — guarantees you will continue to receive payments of at least a minimum value on schedule, regardless of market conditions.
 Fees are typically slightly higher for GMIBs than GMWBs.

 Let’s say your $100,000 variable annuity drops in value to $75,000 due to a recession.
 If you have a 5% annual withdrawal guarantee in your GMWB rider, you can still withdraw up to 5% (or $5,000) per year until your original $100,000 investment is recovered.